bparanj/coding-skill/_posts/2019-07-11-in-person-interview-tips.md

 They're interested in engineers who solve new problems.
 That's what you do during the job as a software engineer.
 This also puts more stress on you.

+## Dealing with Nervousness

+If you are nervous, don’t think of this as an interview question.
+Think of it as a collaboration between you and a coworker to solve a problem the company has.
+This is more accurate, will lower your anxiety and likely get the interviewer to help you more.

 ## How to Succeed

 So now we know what they're looking for.
 How are you going to succeed?
 It's okay to question your interviewer.
 The interview is a two-way street.
 You are interviewing the company as much as they are interviewing you.
-An interview should be a conversation about what you enjoy in a software project, in a team, in a manager as well as what you find problematic.
+An interview should be a conversation about what you enjoy in a software project, team, manager as well as what you find problematic.
 You can and you should ask questions.

 It should be a chance for you to talk about how you approach both technical and people problems.
 How you balance trade offs, and how you deal with things that don’t go your way.